Facts About

 Informally people also call the country 'Holland', which, however, is not correct, as the Netherlands includes 12 provinces, and two of these are called Noord-Holland and Zuuid-Holland (North- and South-Holland).

-The name 'Netherlands' means 'lowlands' as most of the country is flat land that is located slightly above or at sea level, while about one quarter of the country is even below sea level.
+The name 'Netherlands' refers to the lowlands as most of the country is flat land that is located slightly above or at sea level, while about one quarter of the country is even below sea level.
+The Dutch term 'neder' means 'low'.

 The landscape is thus dominated by flat land and polders (reclaimed land) and there are only some low hills in the south eastern parts of the country.